jss367/jss367.github.io/_posts/2020-01-30-jupyter-environments-and-kernels.md

 }
 ```

 You have two environments sharing the Python 3 kernel.
-Why is the python 3 kernel only using the `py3_env2` environment?
+Why is the Python 3 kernel only using the `py3_env2` environment?

 You can now change the kernel by selecting "Kernel" in the file menu, then "Change kernel".